 You Have To Try The Paw Paw Ice Cream

-Ultimately, visitors should also try the iconic Paw Paw ice cream (given out freely throughout the event!), which has become a signature feature and something of a festival pièce de résistance.
+The iconic Paw Paw ice cream (given out freely throughout the event!) is a tradition year over year, and has become something of a festival pièce de résistance.
+You simply have to try it.

 In addition to purchasable goods, there are also a variety of planting demonstrations and educational talks given throughout the day, including workshops on how to grow paw paws from seed.

-On the activity side, there’s also live music, a paw paw nursery where you can buy your own paw paw tree for transplanting, as well as a variety of vendors selling wood-fired food, art, and locally-made goods like ceramics and herb tinctures.
+On the activity side, there’s also live music, a paw paw nursery where you can buy your own paw paw tree for transplanting, as well as a variety of vendors selling wood-fired food, art, locally grown wheat and foraged nuts, as well as locally-made goods like ceramics and herb tinctures.

 Paw Paw famously spoils quickly when ripe, so trying it fresh, picked at the pinnacle of ripeness on site, is a real treat (and the most authentic way to experience the fruit).
-This distinct seasonality is also part of the charm, and is likely why paw paw is still often referred to in locavore circles as “America’s Secret Fruit”.
+This distinct seasonality is also part of the charm and is likely why paw paw is still often referred to in locavore circles as “America’s Secret Fruit” —an insider treat for those who appreciate the beauty of a food experience that cannot be mass-produced.

 -